YottaDB/YDBDoc/ProgGuide/ioproc.rst

 expr specifies the protocol and the protocol-specific information.
 Currently, YottaDB supports TCP/IP and LOCAL (also known as UNIX domain) socket protocols.

-For more information, refer to “CONNECT”.
+For more information, refer to `CONNECT <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#connect>`_.

 .. note::
    CONNECT is not compatible with LISTEN.

 Although CONNECT can be used with USE command, YottaDB recommends not to use it that way, because unlike the OPEN command, there is no way to specify a timeout to the USE command.
-CONNECT in the USE command take a default timeout value of 0.
+CONNECT in the USE command takes a default timeout value of 0.

 Example:

-Refer to the "CONNECT" examples in “Examples of OPEN”.
+Refer to the `CONNECT <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#connect>`_ example in the OPEN section.

 ~~~~~~~
 CONVERT